Roman Catholic relief bills: Political change

 For a brief period, however, it seemed as if men as well as measures were to be changed.
 At the end of 1794 a section of the English Whigs joined Pitt's administration.
 The Duke of Portland became Home Secretary, with Irish affairs in his department, and Earl Fitzwilliam became Lord Lieutenant.
 He came to Ireland early in 1795.
-His sympathy with the Catholics was well known; he was the friend of Grattan and the Ponsonbys, the champions of Emancipation, and, in coming to Ireland, he believed he had the full sanction of Pitt to popularise Irish Government and finally settle the Catholic question.
+His sympathy with the Catholics was well known; he was the friend of Henry Grattan and the Ponsonbys, the champions of Emancipation, and, in coming to Ireland, he believed he had the full sanction of Pitt to popularise Irish Government and finally settle the Catholic question.
 At once he dismissed Cooke, the Under Secretary, a determined foe of concession and reform, and also John Beresford who, with his relatives, filled so many offices that he was called the "King" of Ireland.
 FitzGibbon and Foster he seldom consulted.
 Further, when Grattan, at the opening of Parliament, introduced an Emancipation Bill, Fitzwilliam determined to support it.
 Of all that he did or intended to do, he informed the English Ministry, and got no word of protest in reply, and then when the hopes of the Catholics ran high, Pitt turned back and Fitzwilliam was recalled.
 Why he was thus repudiated, after being allowed to go so far, has never been satisfactorily explained.
 It may be because Pitt changed his mind, and meditating a union, wished to leave the Catholic question open.
 It may be because of the dismissal of Beresford who had powerful friends.
 It may be that Fitzwilliam, misunderstanding Pitt, went further than he wished him to go; and it seems evident that he managed the question badly and irritated interests he ought to have appeased.
 Lastly, it is certain that FitzGibbon poisoned the king's mind by pointing out that to admit Catholics to Parliament would be to violate his coronation oath.